camenpihor/organizer/README.md

 # To Do

 ## Questions
+- unit tests
+- clean up base.css
 - /question/id
-    - css on buttons
-    - click to expand history items
     - can save new resources, musings, and answers
     - can edit old history items in main editor
     - add necessary fields to model